makeswift/versioning-assignment/README.md

 ## Overview

 Makeswift is a visual page builder that allows users to create and edit websites without writing code.
-Makeswift tracks changes made to pages.
+Makeswift automatically tracks every change you make to a page.
 All pages start as draft versions; users can publish them to make them live.
 Makeswift also allows users to roll back to previous page versions.

 To get a sense of what Makeswift is, please check out [Makeswift](https://makeswift.com/).